-Website content is a small term, but it encompasses a wide range of communication methods such as web page copy, articles, videos, blogs and infographics.
-Ultimately, a combination of the various methods will help boost the value of your content to webmasters, Google and your visitors.
+Website content is a small term, but it encompasses a wide range of communication methods such as web page copy, articles, videos, blogs and inforgraphics.
+Ultimately, a combination of the various methods will help boost the value of your content to webmaster, Google and your visitors.

 Blogs and Articles

 The written word still holds sway no matter who you are targeting.
 Once you curate interesting written content on your own blog, a necessary first step, you can spread your wings and look to contribute content as a guest blogger on related, high authority websites.